Deer Lake Artist Residencies

 Are any social events arranged for artists to meet each other?

 We will inform residents of peer artists on site in advance of their stay and encourage artists to connect informally with each other.
-During the summer studio residencies at the Shadbolt (August-September), informal gatherings and open studios may be facilitated at the beginning and end of the period.
-Please note that if you are the only Artist in Residence on site in a studio or house, your main interactions may only be with staff at the Shadbolt Centre for the Arts, Burnaby Art Gallery or other departments.
+During the summer studio residencies at the Shadbolt (August – September), informal gatherings and open studios may be facilitated at the beginning and end of the period.
+Please note that if you are the only Artist in Residence on site in a studio or a house, your main interactions may only be with staff at the Shadbolt Centre for the Arts, Burnaby Art Gallery, or other Departments.

 What kind of parking is available?

 Parking passes will be provided for the duration of the residency if applicable.
-Underground and surface parking lots are available at the Shadbolt Centre, with loading bay to the west side of the main building.
+Underground and surface parking lots are available at the Shadbolt Centre, with a loading bay to the west side of the main building.
 Parking is also available at the Burnaby Art Gallery.
-The houses have driveways and street parking available.
+The residency houses have driveways and street parking available.
+The Baldwin House and the Eagles Estate each have two parking stalls.

 How do I get to the area by transit?

-• The 144 (SFU northbound/Metrotown southbound) connects the Metrotown Skytrain Station in south Burnaby and Sperling Skytrain Station in North Burnaby and runs along Deer Lake Avenue with stops right outside the Shadbolt Centre and Burnaby Art Gallery.
+- The 144 (SFU northbound/Metrotown southbound) connects the Skytrain stations Metrotown Station in south Burnaby and Sperling Station in North Burnaby and runs along Deer Lake Avenue with stops right outside the Shadbolt Centre and Burnaby Art Gallery.

 Which disciplines can have residencies in the houses?

-Deer Lake Artist Residencies are located in two heritage houses located adjacent to Deer Lake in beautiful Burnaby, British Columbia.
-These are about a 5-10 minute walk from the Shadbolt Centre and Burnaby Art Gallery.
+Both homes that are part of the Deer Lake Artist Residencies are located around Deer Lake in Burnaby, BC.
+The houses are a 5–10-minute walk from the Shadbolt Centre for the Arts and Burnaby Art Gallery, and within the cultural precinct of the City.

 How many people can stay in the houses at one time?

-Typically, 2 resident artists are booked in the houses at the same time, with 1 artist residing on each floor.
-If you are applying as a collective or group you are welcome to use all bedrooms provided (3 in Baldwin and 4 in Eagles), please indicate the number of collaborators in your application form.
+Typically, two resident artists are booked in the houses at the same time, with one artist residing on each floor.
+If you are applying as a collective or group you are welcome to use all bedrooms provided (3 in Baldwin and 2 in Eagles), please indicate the number of collaborators in your application form.

 What is included in the house?